ioBroker-Bot/ioBroker.yahka/README.md

 ### **WORK IN PROGRESS**
 * (mcm1957) Standard test environment has been added.
+* (tarikweiss) Re-Added ability to have 2-column layout in yahka admin.

 ### 1.1.5 (2025-07-09)
 * (tarikweiss) Updated version of hap-nodejs library to be compatible with Node 22.